Jonathan Rauch: Writings and beliefs

 A critic of U.S. government public policy in general, including its relation to LGBTQ+ people, Rauch has pursued gay-related topics as an openly gay author (he did not realize he was gay until after he finished college) since 1991 when he spoke out against hate crime laws in The New Republic.
 He is an avid proponent of same-sex marriage, which he believes improves the quality of life of both LGBTQ+ people and married heterosexuals.
-He co-authored an op-ed article in The New York Times that proposed the compromise of nationally recognized civil unions for gay couples, which he did with the goal of "reconciliation" with religious opponents of same-sex marriage.
+In 2009, Rauch co-authored an op-ed article in The New York Times that proposed the compromise of nationally recognized civil unions for gay couples, which he did with the goal of "reconciliation" with religious opponents of same-sex marriage.

 Peter Wehner, conservative writer and director of the Bush-era Office of Strategic Initiatives, has called Rauch "the most formidable and persuasive voice for same-sex marriage."

 Rauch is also well known for an article he wrote in The Atlantic in March 2003, entitled "Caring for Your Introvert: The habits and needs of a little-understood group".
 In this article, Rauch described his own experiences as an introvert, and how being an introvert has affected his own life.
 For many introverts, his piece became a long sought after explanation of their own personality traits.
 For a period of years, Rauch's original article drew more traffic to The Atlantic Monthly site than any other article.

-In terms of political philosophy, Rauch has referred to himself as "an admirer of James Madison and Edmund Burke" and a "radical incrementalist," meaning one who favors "revolutionary change on a geological time scale."
+In terms of political philosophy, Rauch has referred to himself as "an admirer of James Madison and Edmund Burke" and a "radical incrementalist", meaning one who favors "revolutionary change on a geological time scale."
 He has also summarized Burke's views, and his views, in that "utopianism and perfectionism, however well intended, should never displace reasonable caution in making social policy...
 It's much easier to damage society... than to repair it."

 He has in the past described himself as "an unrepentantly atheistic Jewish homosexual".
 He defines his view as apatheism, in which he respects other people's choices of religiosity or absence of religion without making a big deal of them.
 He contrasts this with American atheists who seek to evangelize and convert people away from religion, actions that he is critical of.

 In political science and economics, Rauch is known for coining and promoting the term "demosclerosis" as "government's progressive loss of the ability to adapt"—a process in which specific benefits, going to special interests, bill the common taxpayer, which uses the medical term sclerosis to apply to government drift.
 He is a critic of communism, calling it "the deadliest fantasy in human history".